I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d10ddiarg_openresource.md

 [in] An array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_openallocationinfo.md">D3DDDI_OPENALLOCATIONINFO</a> structures that describe the allocations in the resource to open.

 [in] An array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_openallocationinfo.md">D3DDDI_OPENALLOCATIONINFO</a> structures that describe the allocations in the resource to open.

+`hKMResource`

+[in] A D3D10DDI_HKMRESOURCE data type that represents a kernel-mode handle to the resource that is associated with the allocations.

+This kernel-mode handle represents an existing shared resource that was previously created through a call to the user-mode display driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi_createresource.md">CreateResource(D3D10)</a> function.

+The user-mode display driver can insert the kernel-mode resource handle in the command stream for subsequent use by the display miniport driver.

 `pPrivateDriverData`